 I hope she enjoys math as well — math redefined in her own terms, on solid ground, in the light above the rabbit hole.

 *All identifying information about “Eloise” has been changed.

-Amy Kaufman Burk, Yale 1980, is a therapist-turned-author in Chapel Hill, North Carolina.
-Amy’s first novel, Hollywood High: Achieve The Honorable, follows Caroline Black through tenth grade, in a school with over forty languages spoken among the students.
-The story deals with homophobic bullying in high school, racial and economic diversity, and the power of friendship.
-Amy’s second novel, Tightwire, follows a fictional psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
-This novel was written in support of same-sex parents, to fight the stigma of mental issues, and with deep respect for the human capacity to heal.
+Amy Kaufman Burk is a therapist-turned-author in Chapel Hill, North Carolina.
+Amy’s second novel, Tightwire, follows a psychotherapy from three perspectives — the rookie therapist scrambling to build a treatment — the patient struggling to heal — the supervisor guiding the young therapist through the complex emotional terrain of her first case.
+The story follows the patient — a gorgeous child of the circus, raised to perform for an audience — as he redefines his identity and finds his path to mental health.
+This novel was written to fight the stigma of mental issues, and with deep respect for the human capacity to heal.